These cities are hit hardest by inflation: report - NewsBreak

 The analysis found things were worst in Anchorage, Alaska – and by a lot.
 Over the past year, the CPI has jumped up more than 12%, WalletHub found.

 No region seems spared by the ranking.
 Cities in the West, South, Midwest and East Coast were all among the top 10.
-(See the full ranking below.)Two killed after car crashes into Washita River
+(See the full ranking below.)Amazon rolls out new perk for Prime members in select cities

 You may think inflation hits expensive states hardest, but that’s not the case, according to think tank Economic Innovation Group .
 Prices in lower-cost states have risen the most, the group found.
 For example, Hawaii – where the cost of living has long been high – has seem some of the lowest impacts inflation.